satyaGannapureddy/UMBC-DATA606-Capstone/docs/report.md

 A clear pattern emerges across the models.
 Naive Bayes performs the worst, producing a very high number of false positives and very few true positives.
 This means it incorrectly flags many real job postings as fake while still missing most of the actual fraudulent ones.

-The other models—KNN, Logistic Regression, Random Forest, and XGBoost—show much stronger performance by correctly identifying a large number of true negatives (TN), which is expected given the dataset imbalance.
+The other models KNN, Logistic Regression, Random Forest, and XGBoost show much stronger performance by correctly identifying a large number of true negatives (TN), which is expected given the dataset imbalance.
 However, the real test is how well they detect fraudulent postings.
 While these models do capture more true positives (TP) than Naive Bayes, they still produce a significant number of false negatives (FN), meaning many fake postings go undetected.

 Among the TF-IDF models, XGBoost and Logistic Regression strike the best balance, showing relatively higher true positive counts and fewer false negatives compared to the others.
-Still, the chart makes it clear that all traditional models struggle with identifying fraud effectively, reinforcing the need for improved text representations—such as LLM embeddings—to boost fraud detection performance.
+Still, the chart makes it clear that all traditional models struggle with identifying fraud effectively, reinforcing the need for improved text representations such as LLM embeddings—to boost fraud detection performance.

 ### Accuracy by Model (LLM Embeddings)

 <img src="images/accuracy by model.png">

-This chart compares the accuracy of three machine learning models—XGBoost, Random Forest, and Logistic Regression—after replacing traditional TF-IDF features with LLM-generated embeddings (MiniLM-L6-v2).
+This chart compares the accuracy of three machine learning models XGBoost, Random Forest, and Logistic Regression after replacing traditional TF-IDF features with LLM-generated embeddings (MiniLM-L6-v2).
 The improvement is immediately visible.
 All three models achieve accuracy scores above 96%, with LLM + XGBoost performing the best at 97.5%.

 Compared to the earlier TF-IDF models, which topped out around 89%, this represents a major performance boost.
-The reason is that LLM embeddings capture deeper semantic meaning from the job descriptions, allowing the models to better differentiate between subtle patterns in real vs. fraudulent postings.
+The reason is that LLM embeddings capture deeper semantic meaning from the job descriptions, allowing the models to better differentiate between subtle patterns in real vs fraudulent postings.

-While accuracy alone doesn't tell the full story—especially in an imbalanced dataset—this plot demonstrates how switching to LLM-based features significantly enhances the model's overall predictive capability.
-The consistently high accuracy across all three models also shows that embedding-based representations provide a strong universal foundation, regardless of the classifier used.
+While accuracy alone doesn't tell the full story especially in an imbalanced dataset this plot demonstrates how switching to LLM-based features significantly enhances the model's overall predictive capability.
+The consistently high accuracy across all three models also shows that embedding based representations provide a strong universal foundation, regardless of the classifier used.

 ### Macro-F1 by Model (LLM Embeddings)

 <img src="images/marco F1.png">

 The Macro-F1 chart provides a more meaningful comparison of model performance on this imbalanced dataset by averaging the F1-scores of both classes equally.
-Unlike accuracy, which can appear high even when the model fails on the minority class, the Macro-F1 score highlights how well each model balances precision and recall for both real and fraudulent job postings.
+Unlike accuracy, which can appear high even when the model fails on the minority class, the Macro F1 score highlights how well each model balances precision and recall for both real and fraudulent job postings.

-From the results, LLM + XGBoost stands out with the highest Macro-F1 score of 0.829, showing that it is the most effective at identifying both legitimate and fraudulent postings without being overly biased toward the majority class.
+From the results, LLM + XGBoost stands out with the highest Macro F1 score of 0.829, showing that it is the most effective at identifying both legitimate and fraudulent postings without being overly biased toward the majority class.
 Random Forest (0.752) and Logistic Regression (0.741) also perform well, but both fall behind XGBoost in terms of capturing fraud cases reliably.

 Overall, this comparison confirms that LLM embeddings significantly improve the models’ ability to detect fraudulent postings, and XGBoost benefits the most from these richer text representations.
 This makes LLM + XGBoost the strongest model not only in accuracy but also in balanced performance across both classes.